How Andrew Gained Confidence and a Clear Path for His Business

 But his experience as an apprentice for Carol allowed him to join conversations that he didn’t think he’d ever get to have with big names like Google, Instagram, and Facebook—he even initiated some of them.
 These conversations and the experience that came with it built in him the confidence that he needed to start having conversations about his own business.

 Working behind the scenes and seeing how products get launched, from conceptualization to making the sale, gave him the skills he needed for his own eCommerce business.
 Whereas before, he focused only on aesthetics and design, now he knows how much work needs to go into SEO, social media, and product research

-“I feel like I can walk into a situation dealing with SEO or dealing with customer retention or website development and social media management with a new [confidence]; like I can walk in and know I got this.”
+“I feel like I can walk into a situation dealing with SEO or with customer retention or website development and social media management and know I got this.”